uport-project/veramo-website/docs/guides/browser.md

 export default App
 ```

 And that's it!
-You should see a DID document being resolved instead of the default landing page.
+When you `yarn start` you should see a DID document being resolved instead of the default landing page.
 What's next?
 Perhaps you could [write a plugin](/docs/guides/create_plugin) that allows you to store data in local storage?